panadax/BUPT_QMUL-Telecom_Multimedia-Year3/EBU5403 - INTERNET PROTOCOLS - 1819/README.md

 • Perform basic configuration and fault diagnosis in an Interior Gateway Routed environment using IOS-like scripts and utilities such as Ping and TraceRoute

-# Transferable Skills

-Undertake fault diagnosis based on observations (required for the lab experiment).
+• Undertake fault diagnosis based on observations (required for the lab experiment).

 # Reading List
 Computer Networking: A Top Down Approach, 7th edition, Jim Kurose, Keith Ross, Pearson/Addison Wesley, April 2016	Must Buy